what is a heart murmur?

 Although any dog breed can develop any of these diseases of the heart, it has been shown that small breeds are prone to developing them.

-Studies have also shown that male dogs are more likely to develop heart disease than females.
+I found it interesting to learn that studies have also shown that male dogs are more likely to develop heart disease than females.

 Most forms of heart disease in dogs cannot be prevented.
 There are contributing factors, however such as poor diet, periodontal disease, and obesity.